Yields 15 Slices

 Spread a thin layer of your pesto onto your bread slice, add on your produce and top with lemon zest.

-Next style we have is "Here Piggy Piggy" - This one is out of love for my honey.
-Since I don't eat meat I live through his "mmmm's," in order to tell if my meat concoctions have the right mix of everything.
+Next style we have is "Here Piggy Piggy" - This one is out of love for my meat eaters out there.
+Since I don't eat meat I will have to live vicariously through your sounds of "mmmm" instead.

 Take your ricotta, honey, salt and pepper, and mix together in a bowl.
 Top your bread slice with a thin layer of ricotta mix, and then add on your arugula, slice of prosciutto, and finish with my Jam Band Everything Seasoning.
 If you are lacking in this delicious seasoning (which I highly recommend to make your life that much better) top with some fresh chives for an added kick.